t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 }
 ```

-After a very simple set-up our mdx posts our now available in our GraphQL schema which we can check out on the GraphQL Playground which is one of the biggest reasons I enjoy using GraphQL.
+After a very simple set-up our MDX posts our now available in our GraphQL schema that we can check out and play with on the GraphQL Playground which is one of the biggest reasons I enjoy using GraphQL.

 ![graphql front matter query](./frontmatter-query.jpg)

 #### Rendering a Post

 We are going to use a custom hook to render our posts that we call <span class='hl-purple'>usePosts()</span>.
-The hook will need to import <span class='hl-purple'>useStaticQuery</span> and <span class='hl-purple'>graphql</span> from gatsby so we can query our mdx data to render our blog posts.
+The hook will need to import <span class='hl-purple'>useStaticQuery</span> and <span class='hl-purple'>graphql</span> from Gatsby so we can query our MDX data to render our blog posts.
 I suggest you read more about querying data in components with the <span class='hl-purple'>useStaticQuery</span> hook in the [Gatsby Docs](https://www.gatsbyjs.org/docs/use-static-query/ "useStaticQuery documentation").

 ```jsx
 import { graphql, useStaticQuery } from "gatsby"